nbs-system/naxsi/nxapi/README.md

 # Understanding templates

 Templates do have a central role within nxapi.
-By default, only generic ones are provided, but you should create yours.
+By default only generic ones are provided, you should create your own.
-Let's first look at a generic one to understand how it work :
+First, look at a generic one to understand how it works :

         {
                 "zone" : "HEADERS",